SCSIExpress/RCSM/README.md

-# RCSM - Radxa Camera Stream Manager
+# RCSM - RockChip Stream Manager

 A web-based interface for managing camera streams on Radxa single-board computers.
 This application provides an intuitive way to start, stop, and monitor camera streams with real-time status updates.